Kaizen-BT/fd-organizer/README.md

 - `list-custom`
 - `run-custom`

+The last two above show the available custom mappers if you created your own.
+The following exapnds on creating your own mappers.

 ### `default`
 Using the `default` command in `fd-organizer` will organize a given directory based on the default mapping.